 1. On the creation of the Community __________________.

-3. On the approval of the Charter.
+3. On approval of the Charter.

-5. Formation of control bodies of the community
+5. Formation of community control bodies

 _____________________________________________